 Article 2 provides for the establishment of Central Authorities and defines Central Authorities for purposes of the Treaty.
-For the United States, the Central Authority is the Attorney General or a person designated by the Attorney General.
-For Barbados, the Central Authority is the Attorney General or a person designated by the Attorney General.
+For the United States, and likewise for Trinidad and Tobago, the Central Authority is the Attorney General or a person designated by the Attorney General.
 The article provides that the Central Authorities shall communicate directly with one another for the purposes of the Treaty.

 Article 3 sets forth the circumstances under which a Requested State's Central Authority may deny assistance under the Treaty.
-A request may be denied if it relates to a military offense that would not be an offense under ordinary criminal law.
-In addition, a request may be denied if its execution would prejudice the security or similar essential public interests of the Requested State, or if it is not made in conformity with the Treaty.
-Further grounds for denial are that the request relates to a political offense (a term expected to be defined on the basis of that term's usage in extradition treaties) or that execution of the request would be contrary to the Constitution of the Requested State.
-This latter provision is similar to clauses in other United States mutual legal assistance treaties, e.g., Jamaica.
+A request may be denied if it relates to a military offense that would not be a crime under ordinary criminal law.
+In addition, a request may be denied if its execution would prejudice the security or similar essential interests of the Requested State, or if it is not made in conformity with the Treaty.